ICT’s HRP Goat Anti Human IgG Fc is suitable for ELISA, Western blotting, and histology techniques.

 Affinity purified, anti-human IgG Fc specific goat IgG was covalently coupled with HRP using a maleimide (M)- facilitated conjugation technique.
 In this process, free sulfhydryl groups are added to the anti-human IgG Fc prep just prior to its reaction with a 4-fold molar excess of HRP-M. This process leads to an IgG-HRP conjugate that contains between 2 and 4 HRP molecules per IgG molecule.

-Using ID, IEP, and ELISA analysis techniques, the IgG component of this conjugate was specific for normal human IgG and was non-reactive with k or l light chains.
-This conjugate is suitable for ELISA and Western blotting techniques.
+Using immunoelectrophoresis and ELISA analysis techniques, the IgG component of this conjugate reacts only with the Fc fragment of IgG.
+It does not react with kappa or lamba light chains.
+This conjugate is suitable for blotting, ELISA, and histology applications.